Collecting Both Workers’ Compensation and Retirement

-If you’ve spent decades building your career, a severe injury or illness is devastating, especially if it’s work-related.
-Not only do you have to pay for your medical treatments without a steady income, you might also reach the point where retiring seems like a better option than continuing to work.
+If you’ve spent decades building your career, a severe injury or illness is devastating, especially work-related ones.
+Not only do you have to pay for your medical treatments without a steady income, but you might also reach the point where retiring seems like a better option than continuing to work.
 But if you receive workers’ compensation for your injury or illness, will these benefits continue when you retire?
 Can you afford to retire without these benefits?
-It’s crucial to answer these questions before making any retirement decisions.
+It’s crucial to answer the question if you can collect both workers’ compensation and retirement benefits at the same time before making any retirement decisions.

 In many cases, it’s possible to keep at least some of your workers’ compensation benefits when you retire, and the team at Fusco, Brandenstein & Rada, P.C. can help you maximize your benefits.
-Our New York workers’ compensation attorneys understand the complex regulations involved in these cases and can provide clear answers to your concerns.
+Our New York workers’ compensation attorneys understand the complex regulations involved in these cases and can answer your concerns clearly.
 How workers’ compensation affects retirement benefits, and vice-versa, is a complicated topic, and this blog aims to answer any questions you might have.

 Voluntary vs. Involuntary or Forced Retirement